choushunn/awesome-RK3588/README.md

 [//]: # ([<img src="RK3588-logo.svg" align="right" width="100">]&#40;https://electronjs.org&#41;)

-> Useful resources for developing with the RK3588.
+> Useful resources for developing with the RK3588.:rocket:

-RK3588 is a chip released by [Rockchip](https://www.rock-chips.com/a/en/), which is mainly used in smart cockpits and ADAS products in the field of smart cars.
+RK3588 is a chip released by [Rockchip](https://www.rock-chips.com/a/en/), which is mainly used in smart cockpits and ADAS products in the field of smart cars. :tada:

 ## Contents
 - [RKNN](#RKNN)